Skip to Main Content

 How to create images for your website

-The easiest way to get the right website photos is to hire a professional.
-Paying for a photographer for a few hours or days can quickly pay for itself, and should give you a bank of imagery that you can use not only on your website, but in brochures, advertising and on social media.
+Paying for a photographer for a few hours or days can quickly pay for itself, and should give you a bank of photos that you can use not only on your website, but in brochures, advertising and on social media too.

 You can even put your photographer directly in touch with your web design agency so they can discuss the types of shots needed, and make sure you get the most out of your shoot.

-Lots of people try to take their own pictures with a phone or camera, and while you can get some decent images, there's no comparison with what a good photographer can do.
+Lots of people try to take their own pictures with a phone or camera, and while you can get some decent images this way, there's no comparison with what a good photographer can do.

 A professional is going to be able to manage things like lighting and composition.
-They will know how to get natural-looking photos of your staff without them feeling staged.
+They will know how to get natural-looking photos without them feeling staged.

 They'll know from experience how to create the right type of image, and will be able to take a good range of photos that give your designers a good bank of suitable images to choose from.